 MotherSchools Antwerp, Brussels, Liège | 2021-2022

 Starting in 2021 with groundwork and desktop research, the first round of FatherSchools in Belgium was implemented in 2022 with fathers across three groups in Antwerp, Brussels, and Liège.
 Following a successful round of MotherSchools, WwB continued its partnership with local implementing partner Centre of Expertise and Advice for Prevention and Intervention of Radicalisation and Extremism (CEAPIRE) to bring the FatherSchools to Belgium with support from the U.S. Embassy in Brussels.
 Throughout the implementation of the FatherSchools, WwB collected qualitative and quantitative data through in-depth, semi-structured Entry and Exit interviews and Entry/Exit Questionnaires to measure distance travelled at an individual and group level and overall programmatic impact.
-Project findings are expected in the second half of 2022.
+Project findings are expected in the first half of 2023.